okfn/handbook/text/csv.rst

 CSV options
 -----------

+The markers for lines and fields differ between CSV files.
+There are four of them: line terminators, field separators, field quotes, and escape markers.

+CSV files comprise a set of lines.
+Each line is followed by a termination marker, including the final line.
+Within each line there are fields.

 *  field separator
 *  field quoting (delimiter and policy)
 *  line separator (at end of every line)